-However, God in His goodness uses His sovereign power to hold back the forces of evil, to keep them from harming and ultimately destroying us and His world.
+However, God in His goodness uses His sovereign power to hold back the forces of evil, through the Holy Spirit’s presence on earth, to keep them from harming and ultimately destroying us and His world.

 It is such a wonder to me that God doesn’t give up on us His children and on this world that He made.